 We ended up making two for New Year’s Eve this year.
 My husband didn’t line his pan with foil…guess who had to clean up THAT mess? 🙂

 Have a good-sized and very sharp knife on hand for the cutting!

 This fish is whole, which means that there will be fish bones inside.
 Make sure to watch out for small, translucent bones when gobbling down your fish dinner.

 Choosing your fish

 My favorite place to buy branzino fish is from Costco.
 They come already descaled and gutted which is less trouble and mess for you!

 If you have to choose the fish yourself, make sure you check it’s freshness.

-Here are some tips for choosing a good fish:
+Here are some tips for choosing fresh fish:

 - Eyes – should be bright and clear, never cloudy